xpladev/docs/content/en/develop/develop/core-modules/evm.md

 #### Executing EVM bytecode

 A contract's EVM bytecode consists of basic operations (add, multiply, store, etc...), called **Opcodes**.
 Each Opcode execution requires gas that needs to be payed with the tx.
 The EVM is therefore considered quasi-turing complete, as it allows any arbitrary computation, but the amount of computations during a contract execution is limited to the amount of gas provided in the tx.
 Each Opcode's [**gas cost**](https://www.evm.codes/) reflects the cost of running these operations on actual computer hardware (e.g. `ADD = 3gas` and `SSTORE = 100gas`).
 To calculate the gas consumption of a tx, the gas cost is multiplied by the **gas price**, which can change depending on the demand of the network at the time.
-If the network is under heavy load, you might have to pay a highter gas price to get your tx executed.
-If the gas limit is hit (out of gas execption) no changes to the Ethereum state are applied, except that the sender's nonce increments and their balance goes down to pay for wasting the EVM's time.
+If the network is under heavy load, you might have to pay a higher gas price to get your tx executed.
+If the gas limit is hit (out of gas exception) no changes to the Ethereum state are applied, except that the sender's nonce increments and their balance goes down to pay for wasting the EVM's time.

 Smart contracts can also call other smart contracts.
 Each call to a new contract creates a new instance of the EVM (including a new stack and memory).
 Each call passes the sandbox state to the next EVM.
-If the gas runs out, all state changes are discareded.
+If the gas runs out, all state changes are discarded.
 Otherwise they are kept.

 For further reading, please refer to: